 - "What to Do When the Brazilians and Americans Come Knocking, and Best Practices for Preventing That in the First Place," A New Environment for Anti-Corruption Enforcement and Mergers & Acquisitions in Brazil (November 14, 2017)

 - "FCPA Enforcement Trends & Focus on Remediation," SEC Conference 2017: An Accounting & Reporting Update for Public Companies (June 21, 2017)

 - "China: The Risks of Hiring Individuals and Third Party Entities with Ties to the Government: Practical Lessons from the Most Prominent Cases," ACI's 10th West Coast Conference on FCPA Enforcement and Compliance (September 26, 2017)

-- Association of Business Trial Lawyers, Board of Governors - Los Angeles
+- Member, Association of Business Trial Lawyers Board of Governors – Los Angeles Chapter

 - American Bar Association

 Harvard Law School (J.D., 2000), cum laude

 - U.S. District Court for the Northern and Central Districts of California

 - U.S. District Court for the Eastern District of Texas